Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-Ambiguity is decent.
-'Flamenco' and 'music scene' are somewhat related to artistic expression, but not strongly tied to Japan.
-Could be more subtly connected.
+The misinformed clues are related to Japan (trade/purchasing and sports events), but are vague enough to apply to China or Italy.
+The ambiguity is decent, not too obvious or vague.

 ✅ Strengths:
 - Attempt to create ambiguity